xdavld/GLLM/README.md

-# LLM-Based Synthetic Framework for Data-Driven Product Innovation
+# GLLM: A GAN-Inspired LLM Framework for the Synthetic Generation of Tabular Datasets

 ## Description